Wanli Emperor: Rebellion in Ningxia

-In an effort to conduct the siege operations more effectively, the Emperor appointed General Li Rusong as the military superintendent in charge of suppressing the rebellion.
+In an effort to conduct the siege operations more effectively, the Emperor appointed Li Rusong as the military superintendent in charge of suppressing the rebellion.
 The bureaucracy in the capital were shocked at this appointment, as civilian officials, not professional officers, traditionally held the position and overall command.
 In July, Ming reinforcements arrived at Ningxia and skirmishes between the besiegers and the rebels continued.
 At the end of July, Li also arrived and began attacking the city day and night in early August.
 The rebels were only able to repel them with difficulty.
 Meanwhile, the Japanese were successfully occupying Korea, prompting the Emperor to urge a swift resolution of the situation.
 In late August, Wei Xueceng was arrested for his reluctance and taken to Beijing.
 The Emperor then approved Shi Xing's plan to build ramparts around the city and fill the interior, including the city itself, with water.

 On 23 August, a 5.3 km long dam surrounded Ningxia.
 The rebels gained the alliance of Mongol chief Bushugtu, but Li Rusong sent generals Ma Gui and Dong Yiyuan with part of the army to attack them and occupy the passes east of the city.
 Ma and Dong successfully repulsed the Mongols.
 By 6 September, the city was already flooded with almost three meters of water, causing the rebels' attacks to fail and the besieged to suffer from a critical shortage of food.
 The city's inhabitants and Ma Gui pleaded with the insurgents to surrender in order to save human lives, but the rebels continued to launch unsuccessful raids while also facing attacks from Ming troops.
 By the end of September, the 18,000-strong Mongolian army was blocked north of the city.
 Li and Ma led a counterattack and drove the Mongols back.
 As the water breached the walls, the city was eventually taken in mid-October.
 Pubei committed suicide, while several other rebel leaders were captured and executed.
 The Emperor then sent a large portion of the troops from Ningxia, led by Li Rusong, to Korea.